DangoSys/.github/profile/README.md

 ## Introduction

-Buckyball is an end-to-end architecture and software framework for DSAs (domain-specific architectures) and DSLs (domain-specific languages).
+Buckyball is an end-to-end architecture and algorithm framework for DSAs (domain-specific architectures) and DSLs (domain-specific languages).
 Its goal is to implement a powerful, scalable, high-performance next-generation neural network architecture.

 ## Contact Us